omeka/omeka-s-enduser/docs/modules/collecting.md

      - Text box (multiple line)
      - Select menu (dropdown)
 	     - If you choose "Select menu," you will need to enter the options for the menu in the *Select Menu Options* field that will appear, with one option per line.
- - Required? check if this field should be required.
+ - Check the Required? box if the prompt is required.

 **User Name** which will be used to assign the item owner.
 If the person using the form is a logged-in user of the Omeka S installation, this will autopopulate.

 - Prompt Text: If you want the prompt to be something other than the property label.
-- Required? check if this field should be required.
+- Check the Required? box if the prompt is required.

 **User Email** where the person adding the item can give their email.
 If this is left blank, they will not receive an email with the text in the *Email Text* field.

 - Prompt Text: If you want the prompt to be something other than the property label.
-- Required? check if this field should be required.
+- Check the Required? box if the prompt is required.

 **User Private** collect additional information from the user which will be kept private.